Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Administration/README.md

 # Azure KeyVault Administration client library for .NET

-Azure Key Vault Managed HSM is a fully managed, highly available, single-tenant, standards-compliant cloud service that enables you to safeguards cryptographic keys for your cloud applications, using FIPS 140-2 Level 3 validated HSMs.
+Azure Key Vault Managed HSM is a fully-managed, highly-available, single-tenant, standards-compliant cloud service that enables you to safeguard cryptographic keys for your cloud applications using FIPS 140-2 Level 3 validated HSMs.

 The Azure Key Vault administration library clients support administrative tasks such as full backup / restore and key-level role-based access control (RBAC).